bodias/machine-learning/projects/capstone/capstone_report_template.md

 ### Data Exploration
 The data provided by Kaggle is comprised of 8 CSV files, with a main train/test file with reference to all the other files through the SK_xxx columns.
 The file *"HomeCredit_columns_description.csv"* contains information about each column in each file.
-Below is a summary of all 8 files available : 1 main file for training (with target) 1 main file for testing (without the target), and 6 other files containing additional information about each loan.
+Below is a summary of all 8 available files : 1 main file for training (with target) 1 main file for testing (without the target), and 6 other files containing additional information about each loan.

 ![File stats](home_credit/images/file_stats.png)

-The training data has 307511 observations (each one a separate loan) and 122 features (variables) including the TARGET (the label we want to predict).
+The training data has 307511 observations (each one a separate loan) and 121 features (variables) plus the TARGET (the label we want to predict).
 The test data folows the same structure, but it has 48744 observations and lacks the TARGET column.

 We can see the first 10 observations of the main training data below :

 ![training data overview](home_credit/images/app_train_head.png)

 There are many features in the dataset, so in order to analyse them using the proper way the dataset will be splitted in numerical and non-numerical values.
-Then numerical features will be splitted in integer and float.
+Then numerical features will be splitted in integer and float values.

 * There are 16 NON-numerical features in the main dataset.
 * There are 104 numerical features in the main dataset.